Please first read this entire webpage carefully.

 - Authors may submit and present a maximum of two abstracts but can be mentioned as a co-author of other papers.

 Step 1.
 Prepare your abstract.
-Please read all the below mentioned instructions carefully.
+Please carefully read all the instructions in the next section.
 Abstracts not submitted in this format may not be considered for review.

 Step 2.
 Enter the online abstract submission system and follow the instructions.
 After having completed the required details, you can paste the text of your abstract in the appropriate section.